gek169/Simple_ISA/README.md

 		the backslash at the end of the line will be eliminated.
 	|- Macro evaluation sequence point operator. the line will be fully macro-expanded before this point, including
 		all pre-processing.
 The vertical bar will then be replaced with a semicolon.
 	!- string literal line.
-Must start at the beginning of a line with no preceding whitespace.
+Must start at the beginning of a line.
-		Macro names in a string literal are not expanded.
 	$- expands to the current position of the output counter as an unsigned short, but split into two bytes. if the output counter is at 0xe9f2 then $ will evaluate to '233,242'.
 Note that the output counter position is determined at the beginning of the current line.
 Also note that if the output counter